pjakiela/ECON379/M2-selection-bias.md

 <details><summary>Review Questions</summary>
   <br>
   <ol>
   <li>How do Americans with health insurance differ from those without health insurance?
-Are those differences likely to result from having health insurance?
+Are those differences likely to represent the causal effects of having health insurance?
 Why or why not? </li>
   <li>What are potential outcomes?
 How do potential outcomes lead to a missing data problem in causal inference?  </li>
   <li>What is selection bias, and what implications does it have for program evaluation?  </li>
   <li>What is the Law of Large Numbers, and why is it important in randomized experiments?  </li>